 Due to the continued impact of the pandemic, we anticipate opening our funding schemes to applications in late 2021 or early 2022 and will provide further information here as it becomes available.

 Information for current grant holders

-We are prioritising our current portfolio during this crisis, seeking to support you though this difficult time to complete your projects.
+We are prioritising our current portfolio during this crisis, seeking to support you through this difficult time to complete your projects.